paszu/3DSRepo/Part-3-(Old-3DS).md

 19. Go through initial setup without linking your Nintendo Network ID, you want it to remain linked only to EmuNAND to prevent issues
 19. Follow Part 1 to reinstall menuhax on SysNAND as the format will have removed it
 14. Boot EmuNAND, then change your theme in EmuNAND to uninstall menuhax from EmuNAND; it can cause problems if you don't and having a different theme on each will help you to tell them apart
-10. Update your **EmuNAND** to the latest version using system settings
-11. Open the eShop on EmuNAND at least once to allow it to initialize databases
 12. Reboot into SysNAND, then get into the Homebrew Launcher on through the entrypoint of your choice
 11. Open Decrypt9, then go to "EmuNAND File Options", then select the "Dump Health & Safety" option
 12. Press Select to eject your SD card, then put it in your computer
 13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
 14. Double click `go.bat`
 15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
-18. Put a blank file named `SysNAND.txt` in the `/Nintendo 3DS/<id0>/` folder that was created (not the one you did earlier)
+18. Put a blank file named `SysNAND.txt` in the `/Nintendo 3DS/<id0>/` folder that does not have `EmuNAND.txt` in it
 16. Press B on Decrypt9, then go to "EmuNAND File Options" and select the "Inject Health & Safety" option
 17. Press down once to select `FBI_inject_with_banner.app`, then press A to inject
 18. Go to Decrypt9's main menu, the EmuNAND options, then backup EmuNAND to `emuNAND.bin`
 8. Press Select on the main menu to eject your SD card
 10. Copy `emuNAND.bin` to a safe folder on your computer
 10. Reinsert your SD card into your 3DS, then press Start to reboot
+12. Launch EmuNAND
+13. **If FBI is NOT in the place of Health and Safety, then you are not on EmuNAND.
+DO NOT UPDATE, FIND WHAT WENT WRONG**
+10. Update your **EmuNAND** to the latest version using system settings
+11. Open the eShop on EmuNAND at least once to allow it to initialize databases
 15. As your 3DS is setup right now, you must launch AuReiNAND from the Homebrew Launcher every time you want to boot EmuNAND; by the end of the guide you will boot into EmuNAND by default instead of SysNAND